marmelab/react-admin/docs/useChoicesContext.md

     selectedChoices, // an array of the selected choices records, e.g. [{ id: 123, title: 'hello world' }, { ... }],.
     total, // the total number of results for the current filters, excluding pagination.
 Useful to build the pagination controls, e.g. 23
-    isFetching, // boolean that is true while the data is being fetched, and false once the data is fetched isLoading, // boolean that is true until the data is available for the first time error, // Will contain any error that occurred while fetching data
+    isFetching, // boolean that is true while the data is being fetched, and false once the data is fetched isLoading, // boolean that is true until the data has been fetched for the first time isPending, // boolean that is true until the data is available for the first time error, // Will contain any error that occurred while fetching data
     // pagination
     page, // the current page.
 Starts at 1